Lower Ninth Ward in New Orleans in Orleans Parish, Louisiana — The American South (West South Central)

 Topics.
 This historical marker is listed in these topic lists: Military • Roads & Vehicles.

 Location.
-29° 57.56′ N, 90° 0.366′ W. Marker is in New Orleans, Louisiana, in Orleans Parish
+29° 57.56′ N, 90° 0.366′ W. Marker is in New Orleans, Louisiana, in Orleans Parish.
+It is in the Lower Ninth Ward.
+It can be reached from Chenault Boulevard

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-M161A "Half Track" (a few steps from this marker); M59 Armored Personnel Carrier (a few steps from this marker); M20 Scout Car "Greyhound" (a few steps from this marker); M42A1 "Duster" (within shouting distance of this marker); M19A1 "Duster" (within shouting distance of this marker); M47 "Patton" Tank (within shouting distance of this marker); Douglas A-26B Invader "Solid" Nose (within shouting distance of this marker); M75 Armored Personnel Carrier (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: M161A "Half Track" (a few steps from this marker); M59 Armored Personnel Carrier (a few steps from this marker); M20 Scout Car "Greyhound" (a few steps from this marker); M42A1 "Duster" (within shouting distance of this marker); M19A1 "Duster" (within shouting distance of this marker); M47 "Patton" Tank (within shouting distance of this marker); Douglas A-26B Invader "Solid" Nose (within shouting distance of this marker); M75 Armored Personnel Carrier (within shouting distance of this marker).
 Touch for a list and map of all markers in New Orleans.

 More about this marker.
 Located on the grounds of the Louisiana National Guard, Jackson Barracks base.
 The Ansel M. Stroud Jr. Military History & Weapons Museum is located on site.
 Museum is opened M-Sat 10-4.
 Highly recommend checking before a visit to make sure base/museum is opened and accessible to civilians, as it is an active military base.

 Credits.
-This page was last revised on December 13, 2020.
+This page was last revised on February 12, 2023.
 It was originally submitted on December 13, 2020, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 48 times since then and 5 times this year.
+This page has been viewed 215 times since then and 9 times this year.
 Photos: 1, 2. submitted on December 13, 2020, by Cajun Scrambler of Assumption, Louisiana.